pact-foundation/docs.pact.io/website/docs/events/plugins-framework-workshop.md

 ---
-title: Pact Plugin Framework - Workshop
+title: Create a Pact Plugin in an hour
 tags:
   - webinar
 ---